kazuki-hr/rv-pc/README.md

 ### 2.Insert the microSD card into the FPGA board, and connect a USB mouse, VGA display, PS/2 keyboard and (optionally) an Ethernet cable to the FPGA board.

 Connect the USB mouse to the built-in USB connector on the board.
-PS/2 keyboards can be connected to the board by inserting a [Pmod PS2](https://reference.digilentinc.com/pmod/pmodps2/start) into the Pmod JB port.
+PS/2 keyboards can be connected to the board by inserting a [Pmod PS2](https://reference.digilentinc.com/pmod/pmodps2/start) into the lower part of the Pmod JB port.
 The default resolution of the display is 640x480.

 ### 3. Create a Vivado project and generate bitstream.
-You can create a Vivado project with the following command.
+You can create a Vivado project with the following command
 ```bash
 $ vivado -mode batch -source main.tcl
 ```
+or by selecting main.tcl in Tools -> Run Tcl Script in Vivado GUI.

 Then open main/main.xpr with Vivado.

+You can also use the pre-built [m_main.bit](https://github.com/kazuki-hr/rv-pc/releases/tag/v0.1.0).

 ### 4. Configure the FPGA.
 If you use RV-PC by connecting it to a host PC, you can perform JTAG configuration.
 If the RV-PC is to be used standalone, you have to perform  Quad-SPI configuration.